 Hakim is the leader of the pro-Iranian Supreme Council for the Islamic Revolution and the head of the Badr Brigade — a Shiite militia accused of operating death squads.
 He rejected calls for an international conference to deal with the Iraq crisis.

-In Lebanon a funeral is taking place today for Ahmed Ali Mahmoud — the Shiite man killed on Sunday after he took part in an anti-government rally organized by Hezbollah.
+In Lebanon, a funeral is taking place today for Ahmed Ali Mahmoud — the Shiite man killed on Sunday after he took part in an anti-government rally organized by Hezbollah.
 He was shot as he walked through a Sunni neighborhood of Beirut.
-According to the Independent newspaper of London, some in Lebanon feel that Ahmed Mahmoud might have been the first victim of the next Lebanese civil war.
+According to The Independent newspaper of London, some in Lebanon feel that Ahmed Mahmoud might have been the first victim of the next Lebanese civil war.
 Relatives of Mahmoud have accused the Sunni Future movement of carrying out the killing.
-That group is led by Saad Hariri, the son of Lebanon’s former prime minister Rafik Hariri who was assassinated last year.
-Meanwhile anti-government protests in Beiruit have entered their fifth day.
-Amr Moussa, the Secretary General of the Arab League, has been in Beirut meeting with government officials and the protest leaders.
+That group is led by Saad Hariri, the son of Lebanon’s former Prime Minister Rafik Hariri, who was assassinated last year.
+Meanwhile, anti-government protests in Beirut have entered their fifth day.
+Amr Moussa, the secretary general of the Arab League, has been in Beirut meeting with government officials and the protest leaders.

 In other news from Oaxaca, a judge has released two local officials who were jailed in connection with the murder of Indymedia journalist Brad Will.
 Will was shot dead in October as he filmed paramilitary forces shooting at protesters in Oaxaca.
-The men have acknowledged shooting at the crowd but state prosecutors claim they couldn’t have fired the shots that killed Will.
+The men have acknowledged shooting at the crowd, but state prosecutors claim they couldn’t have fired the shots that killed Will.
 The Committee to Protect Journalists criticized the release of the men and called on Mexican federal authorities to take over the investigation into the killing.
-State Dept Rejects Diplomatic Talks With Cuba

 State Department spokesperson Sean McCormack responded on Monday.